 Japanese Chin Puppies for Sale

 So how much does a Japanese Chin Cost?

 A Japanese Chin for sale will cost you around $1,100.
 But, you can expect to pay between $1,900 and $6,100 for top quality Japanese Chin puppies.

 Japanese Chin puppies with breeding rights and papers will cost you more than those without a superior pedigree.

 Japanese Chin Rescue and Adoption

-There are several Japanese Chin rescues if you an interest in adoption.
+There are several Japanese Chin rescues if you have an interest in adoption.
 When you adopt a Japanese Chin from a rescue, you have the option of adopting an older Chin, a Japanese Chin puppy, or a Japanese Chin mix.

-Adoption is an excellent choice for those who want to add a Japanese Chin to their family but may not have the budget for a purebred, show quality Chin.
+Adoption is an excellent choice for those who want to add a Japanese Chin to their family but may not have the budget for a purebred, show-quality Chin.
 It is also great for those looking for an adult Japanese Chin.

 Japanese Chin Breeders